jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 When you think of Orlando, roller coasters, water parks and a certain Mouse spring to mind.
 But if you want to see a different side of the city, hang out outside the theme parks.
-You’ll find a bustling arts and culture scene, creative restaurants and a walkable downtown.
-Here’s what you can’t miss in the real Orlando.
+You'll find a bustling arts and culture scene, creative restaurants and a walkable downtown.
+Here's what you can't miss in the real Orlando.

 ## Culture on a Dime